1989.225; Gerald R. Ford Presidential Library & Museum

 DimensionsOverall H 9 1/2 in x W 20 1/2 in x D 5 1/4 in (24.1 cm x 52.1 cm x 13.3 cm )

-Custodial History NoteThe item was a gift from a member of the general public to President Ford during his term in office.
-It was received through the Executive Office of the President and maintained there until its transfer to the National Archives in September, 1981 for deposit with the Gerald R. Ford Presidential Library and Museum.
+Custodial History NoteThe general public gifted the item to President Gerald R. Ford during his term in office.
+It was received through the Executive Office of the President and maintained there until its transfer to the National Archives in September 1981 for deposit with the Gerald R. Ford Presidential Library and Museum.

 Use Restriction NoteReproduction or other use of these holdings or images thereof is unrestricted.